-G1.B5.S1 Plan for and deliver instruction that is based on standards and/or specific course benchmarks.
+Plan for and deliver instruction that is based on standards and/or specific course benchmarks.
 Students will experience and master course content and skills, as a result of rigorous, purposeful, and engaging instructional activities.
-Stakeholders will use student data to ascertain strengths and weaknesses to identify clear and accessible future instructional paths.
+Stakeholders will use higher order thinking questions to ascertain strengths and weaknesses to identify clear and accessible future instructional paths.